percona/pmm/documentation/docs/install-pmm/install-pmm-server/baremetal/docker/backup_container.md

     docker rename pmm-server pmm-server-backup
     ```

-3. Create a subdirectory (e.g., `pmm-data-backup`) and change directory to make it current:
+3. Create a subdirectory (e.g., `pmm-data-backup`) and change directory to it:

     ```sh
     mkdir pmm-data-backup && cd pmm-data-backup